vikas-movva/Obsidian/School/SASP 100/Untitled.md

+---
+title: Untitled
+tags:
+  - sasp-100
+  - school
+---

+# Untitled

 ## Capstone
 Group response to what is required to obtain success in the post secondary environment

 Response constructed by
 - synthesis of the factors (from peer conf.) = overarching thesis
 - Analysis of shared experiences
   - how this was similar/different for each of you
 - What the research shows = 5 sources required
   - 3 must be academic/scholarly

 Following response, must outline collective action plan moving forward
 - collectively summarize your experiences through the stages of change model identifying similarities and differences in your team